-J. Schuellein gave a bachelor's farewell dinner on Tues-E. J. Schuellein gave a bachelor's farewell dinner on Tues-day, Feb.
+E. J. Schuellein gave a bachelor's farewell dinner on Tuesday, Feb.
 12. The party, which was staged in the billiard room of the hotel, was a most attractive one.
-Mrs. Robert Runge gave a delightful mah jongg party in the sun porch of the Inn on Wednesday, February 13, followed by a very sociable tea party.
+Mrs. Robert Runge gave a delightful mah jongg party in the sun porch of the Inn on Wednesday, February 13, followed by a very sociable

-Among recent arrivals at the Inn are Miss E. Blow, of New York City, and Mr. and Mrs. G. I. Mack, who are spending their honeymoon here.
-E. R. Knopf, of New York City, is also registered.
-Mrs. W. E. Courian has joined Mr. Courian here after her recovery from a severe illness which kept her in Toronto, Canada, for some time.
-Mrs. R. M. Fullerton returned to the lnn after a sojourn in the South.
+Among recent arrivals at the Inn are Miss E. Blow, of New Among recent arrivals at the 1nn are Miss E. Blow, of New York City, and Mr. and Mrs. G. J. Mack, who are spending their honeymoon here.
+E. R. Knopf, of New York City, is also registered, Mrs. W. E. Courian has joined Mr. Courian here after her recovery from a severe illness which kept her in Toronto, Canada, for some time.
+Mrs. R. M. Fullerton returned to the 1nn after a sojourn in the South.